 CCI’s fire door experts conduct inspections of fire door assemblies to ensure compliance with NFPA 80, Standard for Fire Doors and Other Opening Protectives.
-CCI fire door inspectors are trained through the International Fire Door Inspection Association (IFDIA) and licensed CCI Fire Protection Engineers.
-Whether you are seeking inspection and maintenance compliance with the International Fire Code or are a Health Care Facility where the annual fire door inspection is mandated, CCI has the specially trained and highly qualified inspectors to support your compliance.
+CCI fire door inspectors are trained through the International Fire Door Inspection Association (IFDIA) and by licensed CCI Fire Protection Engineers.
+Whether you are seeking inspection and maintenance compliance with the International Fire Code or are a health care facility where the annual fire door inspection is mandated, CCI has the specially trained and highly qualified inspectors to support your compliance.

 CCI is a member of the NFPA 80 Technical Committee and is directly involved in the development of the requirements for fire doors and other opening protectives, including the inspection requirements.
 This combined with our training and comprehensive fire protection and life safety knowledge gives CCI the expertise necessary to perform fire door inspections.